History of St. Brendan School

 St. Brendan School opened its doors to two hundred forty-one students on September 2, 1947.
 The school was staffed by Dominican Sisters from Adrian, Michigan.
 This Order was founded to preach the Word of God, to form communities of faith, and to teach with a spirit of joy, discipline, love, and faith following the teachings of the Catholic Church.

-Although we have evolved and expanded in ways that our founders could never have anticipated, St. Brendan Parish School carries on the mission of the Adrian Dominican Sisters by educating students in a loving, supportive community that focuses on faith, leadership and character development.
+Although we have evolved and expanded in ways that our founders could never have anticipated, St. Brendan School carries on the mission of the Adrian Dominican Sisters by educating students in a loving, supportive community that focuses on faith, leadership and character development.